 CREATE FUNCTION [dbo].[GetUTCOffSet_ByUserID] ( @UserID INT, @Date SMALLDATETIME ) RETURNS SMALLINT AS BEGIN RETURN ( SELECT utc.Offset FROM dbo.UTCOffsets AS utc INNER JOIN dbo.Users AS u ON utc.TimeZoneID = u.TimeZoneID WHERE utc.[Date] = DATEDIFF(DAY, 0, @Date) AND u.UserID = @UserID ); END GO CREATE FUNCTION [dbo].[GetUTCOffSet_ByCustomerID] ( @CustomerID INT, @Date SMALLDATETIME ) RETURNS SMALLINT AS BEGIN RETURN ( SELECT utc.Offset FROM dbo.UTCOffsets AS utc INNER JOIN dbo.Customers AS c ON utc.TimeZoneID = c.TimeZoneID WHERE utc.[Date] = DATEDIFF(DAY, 0, @Date) AND c.CustomerID = @CustomerID ); END GO

-So now, given a date/time value and a user or company, we could determine the offset that should be used, depending on the known CustomerID or UserID:
+Given a date/time value and a user or company, we could now determine the offset that should be used, depending on the known CustomerID or UserID:

 Once a user is logged in, we could simply store their timezone in a session variable, so we wouldn't have to retrieve that value more than once.
 For any date we needed to display, we could just pass in the date and the timezone to the following function:

-Now of course, you're probably thinking this isn't isn't quite complete.
+You're probably thinking, "this isn't isn't quite complete.""
 And you'd be right.
 There's that funky time we haven't accounted for – the first couple of hours in each DST-observing time zone on the forward/back day, before the change is actually supposed to take place.
 We opted to defer that since most events happen during business hours, and the issue never came up with any of our customers.
-Certainly a concern you will want to take into account if you're thinking about this type of solution.
+Certainly a concern you will want to take into account if you're thinking about this type of solution

 And in the spirit of keeping with the topic, if I were to be presented with this same challenge today, I would probably use it as a second chance to get the job done a little better, rather than take the easy "I-solved-this-before" route.